 Kathryn has significant experience advising clients across a range of industries with their corporate and commercial legal matters – with particular expertise in large-scale outsourcings and business transformation programs, as well as IT, professional services and technology procurement, software development and licensing, and other commercial supply arrangements.
 She also guides clients through the technology and transitional aspects of corporate deals, including in relation to separation strategy.

-She has advised on a number of strategic telecommunications infrastructure and regulatory projects and network roll-outs in the ASEAN region, Europe and North Africa.
+With particular expertise in the telecommunications sector, Kathryn has advised on a number of significant telecommunications infrastructure, regulatory projects and network roll-outs in South East Asia, Europe and North Africa.

 Having lived and worked in Myanmar between 2012 and 2015, Kathryn is a key member of the firm's Myanmar practice group and regularly advises clients on their strategic entry into, and investment in, Myanmar.

 - a big four UK bank on key aspects of the bank’s multi-billion pound digital transformation strategy, including the bank’s strategic partnership with a UK-based fintech for the development of a cloud-native, next generation banking platform, including the acquisition of a minority stake in the fintech and related shareholder arrangements